nicfv/Me/docs/blog/posts/2024-12-23-custom-email.md

 | [\#6](./2024-04-28-gatekeep.md)
 | \#7

 I'm reviving an old series here.
-This one branches off of story [\#5](./2024-03-11-mail-plus.md), where I split uo my Gmail account to use a custom email for each online account.
+This one branches off of story [\#5](./2024-03-11-mail-plus.md), where I split up my Gmail account to use a custom email for each online account.
 But now, instead of exposing my Gmail account, I can use one of the custom domains I own to send *and* receive emails, directly in my Gmail mail client, for free!
 For example, I can now send and receive emails from an address like <example@nicfv.com>.
 It was an adventure to figure out this project and quite a lengthy headache at times.

 <!-- more -->